 Battman throws all of that out the window.
 He’s not only the first photographer I’ve ever met who can set up and be ready to shoot within five minutes of arrival, but he’s the only one I’ve ever heard of who rides up with full camera and lighting equipment on a bicycle!
 He shoots real food.
 Steaming, melting or oozing, he catches it in its glory.
 A chef plates up a dish, and just as he wipes any last smudges off of the plate, the shoot begins.
 And ends.

 But he wasn’t always the culinary ambassador he is today, bringing great chefs across the country together to support Action Against Hunger.
 Back in Canarsie in…19 something or other, there was a young boy who hated school and dreamed of doing anything that didn’t involve working in his father’s sweater factory.
 Over the years he would jump from managing an auto body shop to being the #1 Salesman at Mattel Toys, to creating promotional items for Playboy.
-Later he’d come up with an ingenious greeting card idea, but they didn’t sell.
-In 1980 he began publishing his New York City photos as postcards, maintaining a permanent exhibition of his work at The Empire State Building for 17 years.
-He also happens to be the highly unlikely photographer behind the ever sexy Firefighter’s Calendar.
+Later he’d come up with an ingenious greeting card idea.
+It was so creative & different that Hallmark Card Company sent a photographer to photograph it.
+Unfortunately and for some unknown reason it was not successful..
+In 1980 he began publishing his New York City photos as greeting cards, maintaining a permanent exhibition of his work at The Empire State Building for 17 years.
+He also happens to be the highly unlikely photographer behind the ever sexy Firefighter’s Calendar for 25 years.
 Surprised?
 I was.